- How is RCPCH Progress structured?

 Are there new assessments?

-There is a wider range of reflective notes that can be used to record other evidence against the Learning Outcomes, but these are not mandatory.
-When carrying out and reflecting on a workplace based assessment, trainees should focus on which Learning Outcome they were seeking to address.
+There is a wider range of reflective notes that can be used to record other evidence against the learning outcomes, but these are not mandatory.
+When carrying out and reflecting on an assessment, trainees should focus on which learning outcome they were seeking to address.